dhabersack/islovely.co/_firetips/2020-09-14-accessing-array-elements-faster-with-lookup-objects.md

   { name: 'Pikachu',    type: 'Electric'     }
 ]

-// to get the type for a name, we need to .find() the entry first array.find(pokemon => pokemon.name === 'Charmander').type
+// to get the type for a name, we need to .find() the element first array.find(pokemon => pokemon.name === 'Charmander').type
 // ⇒ 'Fire'